catalyst-team/catalyst/README.md

 - Developments best practices - fp16 support, distributed training, slurm support.

-### Structure
-- **callbacks** - a variety of callbacks for your train-loop customization.
-- **contrib** - additional modules contributed by Catalyst users.
-- **core** - framework core with main abstractions - Experiment, Runner and Callback.
-- **data** - useful tools and scripts for data processing.
-- **dl** - entrypoint for your deep learning experiments.
-- **experiments** - a number of useful experiments extensions for Notebook and Config API.
-- **metrics** – classic ML and CV/NLP/RecSys metrics.
-- **registry** - Catalyst global registry for Config API.
-- **runners** - runners extensions for different deep learning tasks.
-- **tools** - extra tools for Deep Learning research, class-based helpers.
-- **utils** - typical utils for Deep Learning research, function-based helpers.

 ### Tests
 All Catalyst code, features and pipelines [are fully tested](./tests) with our own [catalyst-codestyle](https://github.com/catalyst-team/codestyle).